-sB: Spacing, in m, between horizontal stringers (partial or not), breasthooks, or equivalent horizontal stiffening members.
-The gross plate thickness is to be not less than the net thickness, obtained according to [4.2], plus the corrosion addition $t_C$ as defined in Ch 3, Sec 3.
+s_B: Spacing, in m, between horizontal stringers (partial or not), breasthooks, or equivalent horizontal stiffening members.
+The gross plate thickness is to be not less than the net thickness, obtained according to [4.2], plus the corrosion addition t_C as defined in Ch 3, Sec 3.
 Scantlings of the ordinary stiffeners are to be determined according to [4.3].
 6.2.2 Starting from 0.6 m above the load waterline up to T+C, the gross thickness may gradually be reduced to 0.8t, where t is the gross thickness defined in [6.2.1].
 6.2.3 Plate stems and bulbous bows must be stiffened by breasthooks and/or frames.
 7. Forecastle 7.1 General 7.1.1 An enclosed forecastle is to be fitted on the freeboard deck.
-The aft bulkhead of the enclosed forecastle is to be fitted in way or aft of the forward bulkhead of the foremost hold, as shown in Fig 3.
+The aft bulkhead of the enclosed forecastle is to be fitted in way or aft of the forward bulkhead of the foremost hold, as shown in Fig 2.
+However, if this requirement hinders hatch cover operation, the aft bulkhead of forecastle may be fitted forward of the forward bulkhead of the foremost cargo hold provided the forecastle length is not less than 7% of ship length for freeboard as specified in Ch 1, Sec 4, [3.2] abaft the fore side of stem.

-Figure 2: Forecastle 7.1.2 The forecastle height $H_F$ above the main deck is to be not less than the greater of the following values: - the standard height of a superstructure as specified in Ch 1, Sec 4, [3.18] - $H_C + 0.5$ m, where $H_C$ is the height of the forward transverse hatch coaming of the foremost cargo hold, i.e. cargo hold No.1.
-7.1.3 , All points of the aft edge of the forecastle deck are to be located at a distance less than or equal to $\ell_F$ : $$\ell_F = 5\sqrt{H_F - H_C}$$ from the hatch coaming plate in order to apply the reduced loading to the No.1 forward transverse hatch coaming and No.1 hatch cover in applying Ch 9, Sec 5, [6.2.2] and Ch 9, Sec 5, [7.3.8].
+Figure 2: Forecastle 7.1.2 The forecastle height H_F above the main deck is to be not less than the greater of the following values: the standard height of a superstructure as specified in Ch 1, Sec 4, [3.18] H_C + 0.5 m, where H_C is the height of the forward transverse hatch coaming of the foremost cargo hold, i.e. cargo hold No.1.
+7.1.3 All points of the aft edge of the forecastle deck are to be located at a distance less than or equal to l_F : $$\ell_F = 5\sqrt{H_F - H_C}$$ from the hatch coaming plate in order to apply the reduced loading to the No.1 forward transverse hatch coaming and No.1 hatch cover in applying Ch 9, Sec 5, [6.2.2] and Ch 9, Sec 5, [7.3.8].
 7.1.4 A breakwater is not to be fitted on the forecastle deck with the purpose of protecting the hatch coaming or hatch covers.
-If fitted for other purposes, it is to be located such that its upper edge at centreline is not less than $H_B/\tan 20^\circ$ forward of the aft edge of the forecastle deck, where $H_B$ is the height of the breakwater above the forecastle (see Fig 2).
-Page 14 January 2006 Section 2 - AFT PART Symbols For symbols not defined in this Section, refer to Ch 1, Sec 4. $L_1$ : Rule length L, but to be taken not greater than 200 m $L_2$ : Rule length L, but to be taken not greater than 300 m k : Material factor, defined in Ch 3, Sec 1, [2.2] $z{TOP}$ : Z co-ordinate, in m, of the top of the tank m : Coefficient taken equal to:
+If fitted for other purposes, it is to be located such that its upper edge at centreline is not less than $H_B/\tan 20^\circ$ forward of the aft edge of the forecastle deck, where H_B is the height of the breakwater above the forecastle (see Fig 2).
+Page 14 July 2009 Section 2 - AFT PART Symbols For symbols not defined in this Section, refer to Ch 1, Sec 4.
+L_1 : Rule length L, but to be taken not greater than 200 m L_2 : Rule length L, but to be taken not greater than 300 m k : Material factor, defined in Ch 3, Sec 1, [2.2] z{TOP} : Z co-ordinate, in m, of the top of the tank m : Coefficient taken equal to: